saminulh/shared-articles/Know Your Enemy Podcast - Behind Enemy Lines.md

 	* But did very well in religious places like Queens.
 A signal of the religious base.
 * Served as a gatekeeper for the movement
 	* Denounces Ayn Rand
+* New Englander but had Southern background too
 ### James Burnham
 * Wrote "The Managerial Revolution"
 * Wrote "The Machiavellians"